 Standing at the water's edge, Hagrid grinned down at the mass of students.
 Harry looked towards the lake and the wide dock behind the giant of a man.
 A string of small boats awaited their passengers.
 Ron stood beside Harry wide eyes and dumbfounded.
 With his mouth agape, Ron stared up at Hagrid.
 Having not met the man before, Ron was stunned by the sheer size of Hagrid with wild black hair flowing past his shoulders and a beard just as untamed fanning his broad chest.
 "Woah!"

 Hagrid stared for a beat at the gawking boy before grinning at Harry.
-Hagrid cleared his throat, grin gone; he looked around at the gathering students.
-"Righ' then, four tae a boat.
+The preteen smiled his greeting back before Hagrid cleared his throat, grin gone.
+The man looked around at the gathering students and directed them, "Righ' then, four tae a boat.
 We got a schedule t' keep ta."

 His stomach was in knots of excitement.
 So much had happened in such a short amount of time.
 From Hagrid's rescue, to the discovery that he wasn't just a freak as his relatives claimed; he was actually a wizard, a real life wizard!
 Then there was his introduction to the wizarding world, shopping in Diagon Alley, meeting new potential friends and now Hogwarts.
 He felt almost light headed with all the new information he was processing and felt his body sway with the boat.